The False Armistice in France

 Having ordered its announcement in the town, Admiral Wilson handed a copy of the peace message to Roy Howard, the United Press news agency president, who was in Brest waiting for a ship to the United States.
 Claiming the Admiral gave him permission to do so, Howard had the message sent from Brest to the United Press office in New York City.
 In little more than half an hour, the false armistice news was on its way to the American papers, with an immediate and explosive impact across the whole country.13

 Elsewhere on the Brittany peninsula, the news spread to the port of Lorient to the south-east of Brest.16 Also to Morlaix and Saint-Brieuc to the north-east, Quimper and Pontivy to the south-east, and La Guerche-de-Bretagne to the south-east of Rennes, the regional capital.39 In Rennes itself, by 3:30 pm all the streets were so densely packed with people that the trams virtually came to a halt.
-Crowds pressed inside and outside the building of the L’Ouest-Éclair seeking verification of the news, which the newspaper was unable to obtain.
+Crowds pressed inside and outside the L’Ouest-Éclair building seeking verification of the news, which the newspaper was unable to obtain.
 Despite this, people behaved patiently and with self-control, according to the paper, which urged them to remain calm and not be taken in by rumours.22

 In the words of La Dépêche, the armistice news generated “indescribable joy and wild enthusiasm” as far away as Tours and Bordeaux, and indeed “in all the towns where there were American headquarters”.16 Lieutenant Arthur Hornblow, the American Army Intelligence Officer in Brest, named St Nazaire, Marseilles, Nice, “and other French points” as having received the news.18 While the G-2 (SOS) Report noted that Le Mans heard it from French sources, and Chartres also celebrated.4